elastic/apm-nodejs-http-client/README.md

 Debug options:

+- `logger` - A [pino](https://getpino.io) logger to use for trace and debug-level logging.
 - `payloadLogFile` - Specify a file path to which a copy of all data sent to the APM Server should be written.
-The data will be in ndjson format and will be uncompressed
+The data will be in ndjson format and will be uncompressed.
+Note that using this option can impact performance.

 ### Event: `config`